Khady71/certificatless-ibe-on-arkworks/README.md

 Identity-Based Encryption (IBE) allows encrypting to a recipient using their identity as a public key, but suffers from a key escrow problem: the Key Generation Center (KGC) holds all private keys.
-Certificateless PKE addresses this by splitting the private key into two parts — one issued by the KGC, one chosen by the user — such that neither alone is sufficient for decryption.
+Certificateless PKE addresses this by splitting the private key into two parts, one issued by the KGC, one chosen by the user, such that neither alone is sufficient for decryption.

 This implementation covers the five algorithms of the Cheng-Comley CL-PKE
 scheme: `Setup`, `Extract`, `Publish`, `Encrypt`, and `Decrypt`.
 The scheme